minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-even without facing the threat of re-election, yet if their vote is 'bought' then their contributions and voting behavior change, since the cost of shirking decreases @bronars-lott-1997[p.319]. #cite(<Ansolabehere>, form: "prose") analyzed 40 empirical papers and concluded in a seminal paper that there is limited evidence indicating interest group contributions have an impact on roll-call votes @griers.
+even without facing the threat of re-election, yet if their vote is 'bought' then their contributions and voting behavior change, since the cost of shirking decreases @bronars-lott-1997[p.319]. #cite(<Ansolabehere>, form: "prose") analyzed 40 empirical papers and concluded that there is limited evidence indicating interest group contributions have an impact on roll-call votes @griers.

 Others, however, have found that contributions do change voting behavior:
-Stratmann analyzed the timing of contributions, and instead of analyzing how the contributions of the previous cycle relates to the voting behavior of politicians, Stratmann took the contributions from current election cycles, since short term contributions are more relevant for voting behavior, according to him @stratmann-1995. #cite(<Bertrand>, form: "prose") finds indirect evidence of lobbying companies providing special interest groups access to politicians when these groups contribute (as opposed to giving only issue-specific information to congress members) @matter. #cite(<baldwinmagee>, form: "prose") also find linkages of roll-call votes on specific trade agreement-related bills and the contributions from businesses and labor groups. #cite(<McAlexander2020>, form: "prose"), in their paper on the electoral gap in environmental voting determines that since the public's inclination for environmental protection is greater than the oil and gas sector's, candidates who get large campaign contributions from businesses tend to vote more in favour of the environment when elections come around.
+#cite(<stratmann-1995>, form: "prose") analyzed the timing of contributions, and
+instead of analyzing how the contributions of the previous cycle relates to the voting behavior of politicians, he took the contributions from current election cycles, since short term contributions are more relevant for voting behavior, according to him. #cite(<Bertrand>, form: "prose") find indirect evidence of lobbying companies providing special interest groups access to politicians when these groups contribute (as opposed to giving only issue-specific information to congress members) @matter. #cite(<baldwinmagee>, form: "prose") also find linkages of roll-call votes on specific trade agreement-related bills and the contributions from businesses and labor groups. #cite(<McAlexander2020>, form: "prose"), in their paper on the electoral gap in environmental voting, determine that since the public's inclination for environmental protection is greater than the oil and gas sector's, candidates who get large campaign contributions from businesses tend to vote more in favour of the environment when elections come around.

-Given that some results find causal relationships between contributions and others find no effect, most researchers can conclude that there is no academic consensus on this matter @stratmann-2017[p.13].
-Part of the reason there is no academic consensus on causal relationships is because of the nature of the studies, which are cross-sectional in design, where the correlation between contributions and votes is given due to the support of similar interests, so we have simultaneous equation bias @stratmann-2002[p.1] @burris2001two @chappell.
+Given that some results find causal relationships between contributions and others find no effect, most researchers conclude that there is no academic consensus on this matter @stratmann-2017[p.13].
+Part of the reason there is no academic consensus on causal relationships is because of the nature of the studies, which are cross-sectional in design, where the correlation between contributions and votes is given due to the support of similar interests, resulting in simultaneous equation bias @stratmann-2002[p.1] @burris2001two
+@chappell.

 The studies which found causal links between campaign contributions and voting behavior have a common denominator: research in particular fields or